 Because Self-Esteem is the Ultimate in Chic

 Today’s tweens and teens -- particularly young women -- face many complex challenges pertaining to body image and self-esteem.
 And while we often think of the fashion industry as the enemy of female well-being, what if it could be put to positive use instead?
-Register for a Building a Better You workshop.

 Our fashion-forward approach to building self-esteem and soft skills in females not only acknowledges that today’s young women want to look and feel their best, but also proposes that these two things are -- for better or for worse -- inextricably intertwined.
 So why not help the daughters, nieces, sisters, and other young women in our lives by empowering them to understand how factors like peer pressure, conflict resolution, interpersonal and decision making skills along with how the media influence everything from what they wear to how they perceive themselves -- not to mention how they’re perceived by other people?